turingschool/curriculum-site/module2/intermission_work/dog_party.md

     color: #000000;
 }
 ```
+#### Step 2: Styling the Header
 Next step is to look into our banner section, it looks like the background color is #75e2e6, which is a hex color code for the light blue we have.
-Awesome, let's add that to our css.
+Awesome, let's add that to our CSS.
 Header is where we want to have that blue color.
 Let's add that selector to our CSS.
 ```css
 header {
     background-color: #75e2e6;